 Now you can run the CHKDSK command on this VHD.

-2. VHD File Recovery by creating Virtual Machines
+2. Recover VHD File by creating Virtual Machines

 VHD File Recovery can also be done by creating a Virtual Machine.
 Here are the steps that you need to follow: